google/budou/README.md

 Budou provides beautiful CJK typography for websites with meaningful line breaks.

 East Asian Language text, aka CJK (Chinese Japanese and Korean), has some line breaking rules to provide beautiful typography.
-However, this is non-trivial process which requires a large dictionary and consideration of syntactic and semantic constraints.
+However, this is a non-trivial process which requires a large dictionary and consideration of syntactic and semantic constraints.
-Budou automatically translates sentences into organized HTML code, with meaningful chunks wrapped in non-breaking markup so as to semantically control line breaks.
+Budou automatically translates sentences into organized HTML code with meaningful chunks wrapped in non-breaking markup so as to semantically control line breaks.
 Budou uses [Cloud Natural Language API](https://cloud.google.com/natural-language/) to parse the input sentence and concatenate words to produce meaningful chunks utilizing PoS (part-of-speech) tagging and syntactic information.

 ## Setup
 Install the library by running ` pip install budou`.
 Also, a credential json file is needed for authorization to Cloud Natural Language API.

 ## How to use
 ```python